-My first reason for choosing Ireland for a weekend trip is the city sizes are small.
-Getting around by foot to all the major attractions is do-able.
+- My first reason for choosing Ireland for a solo weekend trip is the city sizes are small.
+Getting around by foot to all the major attractions is doable.
 I recently spent a four-night getaway in Dublin and took notes of every possible reason why you should go.

-Reason number two to chose Ireland is friendly people.
-Sure, in any city, you may come across some rude and unhappy soul, but in general, people are nice.
+- Reason number two to chose Ireland is friendly people.
+Sure, in any city, you may come across some rude and unhappy soul, but in general, people are friendly.
 And ladies, if you fancy the men, that accent is sexy ; )

 If you are coming to Dublin by plane, some buses and taxis will take you to the city center.
-Depending on where you are going and the traffic at the time of day, a taxi will cost between 30 – 40 euros.
+The traffic will determine the cost, but in general, a taxi will cost between 30 – 40 euros.
 The bus is a more cost-effective option, but depending on the time of day can take a while.

-For 7 euros from the airport to the city center of Dublin, you can prebook your ticket with The Airlink Express.
-A wonderful option by bus.
+You can spend 7 euros from the airport to the city center of Dublin, by pre-booking your ticket with The Airlink Express.
+A fantastic option if you want to take the bus.